aidenkoog/awesome-til-today-i-learned/README.md

-## Software interview questions, answers and Computer science knowledge
+## Software engineering knowledge

-A collection of documents that summarize expected interview questions, answers and computer science knowledge.
+It is a place where various knowledge related to software is organized.

 #### Contents